-Or The topic of Locator Certification versus Locator Competency has been a debated topic for many years and, more recently, a "hot topic" in the Underground Facility Locating Industry.
+The topic of Locator Certification versus Locator Competency has been a debated topic for many years and, more recently, a "hot topic" in the Underground Facility Locating Industry.
 The Canadian Association of Pipeline and Utility Locating Contractors (CAPULC) has had its challenges with past projects in relation to advancing and uniting training initiatives for locators while seeking recognition for their craft in the Industry.

 CAPULC's role was not designed to develop or endorse specific training or recommend one training provider over another.
 We do recognize that some facility owners and training partners in the industry are offering courses created with the intuition to improve facility locator competency.
 We always encourage our members and others seeking a training program to do their research and explore the course(s) that best meet their current requirements and locations.
+So, what is CAPULC working on?
+CAPULC's mission and objectives are clear: "We provide leadership, promote safety and enhance the value and reputation of the Underground Facility Locating Industry in Canada".

 BY ESTABLISHING THE HIGHEST POSSIBLE STANDARDS FOR THE INDUSTRY, OUR OBJECTIVE IS TO PRESENT A GENERATION OF QUALIFIED, COMPETENT LOCATING TECHNICIANS, TRAINED TO EXCEL IN THEIR FIELD.
-STANDARDIZATION AND COMPLIANCE TO THE RULES AND REGULATIONS WILL BENEFIT EVERYONE IN THE UNDERGROUND PIPELINE AND UTILITY LOCATING INDUSTRY.
+STANDARDIZATION AND COMPLIANCE TO THE RULES AND REGULA-TIONS WILL BENEFIT EVERYONE IN THE UNDERGROUND PIPELINE AND UTILITY LOCATING INDUSTRY.